raki-krishnan/recipes-analysis-ml/README.md

 ```
 Note: The case=False parameter makes it so a case-insensitive search will occur

-Now that I have created this smaller dataframe called recipes_copy(), it is important to know how many rows are in the dataframe.
+Now that I have created this smaller dataframe called recipes_copy, it is important to know how many rows are in the dataframe.
 After called recipes_copy.shape I saw that there are 9628 rows.

 ## **Baseline Model**